+Update 9/17/22.
 Fat burners are some of the most popular supplements around.
 But, are they safe and do they really work?
-The ads for these supplements make it seem like they are almost miraculous in their results.
+The advertisements for these supplements make it seem like they are almost miraculous in their weight loss results.
+But is it really true?
 I've looked at many of fat burners over the years.
-In this first of a 3 part review, I take you on a deep dive into these supplements, revealing what few people know.
-Here, in part 1, I'll show you how to identify fat burners and what their key ingredients are.
+Let's look at fat burner marketing buzz words, and ingredients and see what we can discover.

 How Do Fat Burners Work?